Rates, discounts and monetary transactions

 500

-You have specific wishes regarding the structure of the articles of association (other than those stated above) and this requires deviations from our model articles of association.
+You have specific wishes regarding the content of the articles of association (other than aforementioned) and deviations must be made from our template articles of association.

-In the case of a partial amendment of the articles of association, changes other than those in the name and/or registered office and/or purpose are made.
+In the event of a partial amendment to the articles of association, changes are made other than in the name and/or the corporate seat and/or the objects.

 250

-Shares are converted into another type, the nominal value of shares is converted from guilders to euros, and/or the nominal value of shares changes.
+A conversion of shares takes place into another class, the nominal value of shares is converted from guilders to euros and/or the nominal value of shares changes.

 250